Search

 Plastic Pipes, Microplastics & Human Health

-How Commonly Used Plumbing Materials Contribute to Health Risks
+How Common Plastic Plumbing Materials Increase Risks

-Plastic Water Pipes
+Microplastics from Plastic Water Pipes

 The presence of some MP and NP in drinking water might be expected, given the prevalence and explosive growth of plastic in the built environment, consumer goods, packaging, and other sources.
 Correspondingly, plastic pollution levels have increased nearly 700-fold over the past 70 years, rising from 500,000 metric tons in 1950 to 360,000,000 metric tons in 2018.

-Existing water-treatment technologies are relatively effective at removing MP and NP contamination from public water sources, raising questions of whether plastic particles may be introduced from plastic piping systems themselves as treated water moves from treatment facilities to points of use.
+Water-treatment technologies are relatively effective at removing MP and NP contamination from public water sources, raising questions of whether plastic particles may be introduced from plastic piping systems themselves as treated water moves from treatment facilities to points of use.

 Evidence showing that plastic pipes degrade over time prompted several research teams to examine the degree to which plastic plumbing materials might represent a source of MP & NP in water.
 Their methods included a straightforward comparison that measured the concentration of MP and NP in water sampled from treatment facilities and compared that value to water samples taken from a point of use.
 The results found that the number of plastic particles increases as water moves through pipes made of plastic.